Pickawillany: Aftermath

 Memeskia's wife and son were released by Langlade, and went to Lower Shawneetown, where Trent saw them on 29 July.
 The Pennsylvania Council later sent them gifts in condolence of the death of Memeskia.
 Langlade garnered significant fame and praise following the raid, and in 1755 was promoted to ensign and given a full military pension.
 He participated in (by his own account) 99 different military engagements during his lengthy career.
 Michel-Ange Duquesne de Menneville wrote of Langlade: "He is acknowledged here to be very brave, to have much influence on the minds of the Indians, and to be very zealous when ordered to do anything."

 A month after the raid, William Trent visited the abandoned town, accompanied by Thomas Burney and 20 Indians, arriving on 20 July.
 They found French flags flying over the deserted fort, which they replaced with British flags, and Trent recovered a few trade goods that had been abandoned by the attackers.
 Following the attack, the Miami and English abandoned the site.
 The village of Pickawillany was relocated about two miles to the southwest.
 The city of Piqua, Ohio developed later near the Miami's second site of this village.

-The five English traders who were captured (Joseph Stevens, George Henry, John Evans, James Devoy, and Owen Nicholson) later stated that Langlade took them "to Quebec, and from thence sent them to La Rochelle, in Old France, where they were released by the English ambassador, and by him sent to London, from whence they got a passage to this place."
+The five English traders who were captured, later stated that Langlade took them "to Quebec, and from thence sent them to La Rochelle, in Old France, where they were released by the English ambassador, and by him sent to London, from whence they got a passage to this place."
 Andrew McBryer, the second English survivor of the raid, was reported by one source to have been captured by French soldiers and Indians in late 1752.
 A second source says he was captured at Christopher Gist's settlement near Winchester, Virginia in 1754.
 In 1756 George Croghan, facing bankruptcy after the destruction of his trading posts at Pickawillany in 1752 and Lower Shawneetown in 1754, made an account of his losses, stating that at Pickawillany he lost goods amounting to 331 pounds and 15 shillings, which were "in the hands of Thomas Burney and Andrew McBryar."

 By June 1753, Thomas Burney was operating a blacksmith's forge at Logstown.
 On 28 March 1754, he enlisted as a private in George Washington's regiment in the Virginia Militia and was employed briefly as a messenger.
 He served under Captain Andrew Lewis at the Battle of Fort Necessity in July 1754 and in November he applied for an officer's commission, which was denied.
 In a letter of 13 November 1754, from Governor Robert Dinwiddie to Maryland Governor Horatio Sharpe, Dinwiddie mentions that "The bearer hereof, Thos.
 Burney, lived some years among the Twightees [Miami], as a blacksmith."
 Burney was killed at the Battle of the Monongahela on 9 July 1755.